cudmore/pie-analysis/video-player/readme.md

 ## Known bugs

  - [fixed] Has some problems when it reaches end of file.
- - [bug is back!!!]
-Resizing window will sometimes cause a crash.
+ - [fixed] Resizing window will sometimes cause a crash.
  - Check that avconv (used by PiE server on Pi) always generates valid mp4 files.
 See [here](https://trac.ffmpeg.org/ticket/7365).
 In at least one file, getting errors like 'Invalid NAL unit size' and 'Error splitting the input into NAL'.
 Maybe save original .h264 on Pi so we can convert later if neccessary.

 ## To Do (important)